Dave Goodfellow Directs COVID-19 Testing Sites

 Dave Goodfellow, another #SouthcoastFrontlines Hero, is the Manager of Contact Centers for Primary Care.
 He proved to be a valuable team player, utilizing his unique emergency management skillset from his previous roles as a Deputy Fire Chief and a Paramedic.

-An experienced leader in emergencies, Dave worked closely with the Massachusetts Emergency Management Agency and National Guard to establish the field hospital at UMass Dartmouth during the first wave of the pandemic.
-Helping with the overall set-up, he also prepared the logistics for providing resources and bringing primary care providers and paramedics on the scene as quickly as needed.
+An experienced leader in emergencies, Dave worked closely with the Massachusetts Emergency Management Agency and National Guard.
+Together they worked to establish the field hospital at UMass Dartmouth during the first wave of the pandemic.
+Helping with the overall set-up, he also prepared the logistics.
+For instance, he provided resources and bringing primary care providers and paramedics on the scene as quickly as needed.

 “We stood up that field hospital, and it was beautiful,” Dave says.
 “We put it up very, very quickly, and it will go up even quicker if ever needed again, now that we have the knowledge base.”

-Luckily, the hospitals were not overwhelmed to a point that patients were moved to the field hospital, and it was able to be taken down as the initial surge subsided.
+Luckily, the hospitals were not overwhelmed to a point that patients were moved to the field hospital.
+Consequently, it was able to be taken down as the initial surge subsided.

-Moving into the summer months, Dave was part of the management team responsible for implementing screening processes to keep both patients and employees safe at Southcoast hospitals.
+Moving into the summer months, Dave was part of the management team.
+There, he responsible for implementing screening processes to keep both patients and employees safe at Southcoast hospitals.

 “We limited the number of entrances to care centers, making it easier to screen people entering our facilities,” Dave says.
 “Each person was asked screening questions and monitored by thermal imaging to protect the health of others inside.”

 Dave additionally helped open, manage, and operate COVID-19 testing sites at St. Luke’s, Charlton Memorial, Tobey, and with the Southcoast Health Wellness Van.
-The outdoor testing sites were constructed in tents, in which controlling the temperature proved to be hard.
+The outdoor testing sites were constructed in tents.
+Therefore, controlling the temperature proved to be hard.
 Some days, the internal temperature rose to over 100 degrees, with the medical professionals carrying on in full personal protective equipment (PPE) to complete the mission.

 “When we first stood those up, we were short-staffed,” Dave says.
 Pulling people from different departments, Goodfellow himself spent many summer shifts in the tents.
 “At one point, I had it figured out that I swabbed well over 6,000 noses.”